 We recommend checking listings on The Plum Guide for Midtown if you are interested in an apartment rental for your time in New York.

 Plum Guide offer a range of high quality accommodation options across a range of price points and we’ve used them for a number of stays around the world.
-Basically they only allow the highest quality listings to appear on their site, saving you time having to wade through hundreds of options.
+They only allow the highest quality listings to appear on their site, saving you time having to wade through hundreds of options.
 You can see our Plum Guide review here for our experiences with them.
 For more options, see our guide to AirBnB alternatives here.

 Further Reading